Australian cardinal won’t fight sentence if he loses appeal

-SYDNEY (AP) - An Australian court spokesman says disgraced Catholic cardinal George Pell will not fight for a reduced jail sentence if he fails in his appeal of his conviction for molesting two choirboys in the 1990s.
+SYDNEY (AP) - Disgraced Australian Catholic cardinal George Pell will not fight for a reduced jail sentence if he fails in his appeal of his conviction for molesting two choirboys in the 1990s, a court spokesman said Monday.

 The 77-year-old Pell - the most senior Catholic convicted of sex abuse - was sentenced in a Melbourne court in March to six years in prison.
 He must serve at least three years and eight months of the term.